 A diverse range of technical skills, ESG knowledge, an eye for design, and a creative problem-solving approach must be successful.

-A great deal of time is spent in the office creating reports and 3D models.
+Much time is spent in the office creating reports and 3D models.
 However, there are sometimes on-site visits required.
-This position is also team-oriented, so you would need to work with other ESG specialists to accomplish your goals.
+This position is team-oriented, so you must work with other ESG specialists to accomplish your goals.

 See Related: ESG vs SRI vs Impact Investing: What’s the Difference?